minecraft-access/minecraft-access/docs/content/features.md

 See also: [Keybindings]({{% relref "/keybindings#speak-chat-messages" %}})

+### Play a sound for new chat messages

+By default, the mod | will play a sound when sending or recieving a message in chat.

 ### Speak Action Bar Messages

 Messages shown in the form of the [action bar](https://minecraft.wiki/w/Commands/title) are common in modded multiplayer servers,